Developmental Etiology of Externalizing Problems

 Benefits of participation:

-- Confidential school-level reports can help inform the development of programs and policies designed to improve student success at your school (see an example middle school report or an example high school report).
+- Confidential school-level reports can help inform the development of programs and policies designed to improve student success at your school.

-- District superintendents that enroll multiple schools will receive a confidential report outlining relative strengths and challenges among students across the entire school district (see an example district report).
+- District superintendents that enroll multiple schools will receive a confidential report outlining relative strengths and challenges among students across the entire school district.

 - The reports can help schools and local agencies justify the need for grant-funded prevention programs.